Skip to main content

 15 mentions Positive Neutral Negative

 • “So far, the monetization model is very good.
-The current DLC is cosmetic, and picking up the DLC is more of a sign of support for the devs and the game than something you need to enjoy the game.”
+The current DLC is cosmetic, and purchasing it is more a sign of support for the developers and game than a necessity to enjoy the game.”

-• “Multiplayer is fun and seamless; everything is unlocked through challenges instead of microtransactions like the good old days.”
+• “Multiplayer is fun and seamless, with everything unlocked through challenges instead of microtransactions like in the good old days.”

 • “I wish devs will not focus on in-game purchases or skins and fix all issues first, so I can at least play the game.”